-Students at career and technical schools in Alabama can look forward to a bright career outlook after graduation.
+Students at trade schools in Alabama can look forward to a bright career outlook after graduation.
 The automotive, aerospace, chemical and metals industries are expected to play essential roles in the state economy over the next several years, as well as bioscience, agriculture and other fields accessible through trade school training.

 On top of that, certain cities and metro areas in the Yellowhammer State show an especially bright outlook for trade and vocational school graduates.
 Tuscaloosa was named among the ten highest-paid cities in the country for manufacturing assemblers and fabricators in 2018, for one, and agricultural workers in the Montgomery area earned about 15 percent more than the statewide industry average.